 Florida Gov. Ron DeSantis, wife expect third child

-Florida Governor Ron DeSantis say he and his wife Casey DeSantis are expecting their third child.
+Florida Governor Ron DeSantis says he and his wife Casey DeSantis are expecting their third child.

 DeSantis announced Thursday on Twitter that their newest addition will arrive in 2020 and join 2-year-old Madison and 1-year-old Mason in the Governor's Mansion.